A simple, vegetarian, Tibetan/ Nepalese dumpling recipe.

 - 1 Table Spoon Cilantro (Dhanya Patta) Finely Chopped

 - Salt To Taste

-- Filling Preparation: Take - 2 medium sized onions, finely chopped; 1 tbsp. fresh ginger, finely chopped; 2 cloves fresh garlic, finely chopped; 1 tbsp. fresh cilantro (dhanya patta), finely chopped; 1/2 kg. mixed vegetables, finely chopped (carrots may be grated); 1/4 kg. mushrooms, chopped; 1/4 kg. tofu/paneer (cottage cheese) chopped; 1 - 2 tsp. soy sauce (optional; 1 tsp. vegetable bouillon; Salt to taste; Method: Place all ingredients in a bowl and mix well.
-Keep aside.
+- Take - 2 medium sized onions, finely chopped; 1 tbsp. fresh ginger, finely chopped; 2 cloves fresh garlic, finely chopped; 1 tbsp. fresh cilantro (dhanya patta), finely chopped; 1/2 kg. mixed vegetables, finely chopped (carrots may be grated); 1/4 kg. mushrooms, chopped; 1/4 kg. tofu/paneer (cottage cheese) chopped; 1 - 2 tsp. soy sauce (optional; 1 tsp. vegetable bouillon; Salt to taste; Method

 Add 1 tbsp. of cooking oil in the boiling water.
 This helps keep the momos moist.